roman-milk/roman-milk.github.io/church-on-state.md

  Adam could feel the soothing warmth of Catherine's chest, and hear the roll of thunder.
 He was reminded of how his mother would cradle him in a similar way when he was a child, scarred by the loud crack of thunder.
 That old, distant, but familiar feeling of security and warmth washed over him.
 Despite the turmoil he'd been in when he arrived, Adam felt strangely safe and comforted, lying against the soft, warm, bosom of a woman he trusted.

  Adam eyes had glazed over as if in a daze.
 Catherine noticed this and smiled.
 She gently lifted his head.
 She reached down to lower the zipper on the front of her habit.
 Her cavernous cleavage started to emerge.
 She lowered it past her large breasts, which allowed her to pull each side of the habit apart, allowing her huge, bra-clad tits to burst out.
 It was a sexy, lacy black bra, which perfectly matched her habit.
 Her tits were packed inside it, pouring over the edges.
 And in between them was a decorated rosary with a large shiny cross.
 Before Adam could notice anything amiss, she lowered his head back onto her chest.
-Report_Story #5